angelokezimana/exercise-in-php/README.md

-# Simple exercise in php
+# About

-Personal exercise to understand OOP and MVC architecture in PHP
+This exercise consists in understanding object oriented programming and MVC architecture in PHP.

-## How to use it
+# How to use it

-Before using this small application, make sure that you have the database 'learning_test' which contains the table 'characters'.
+Before using this small application, make sure that you have installed PHP 7+, MySQL or MariaDB and Apache and you have the database 'learning_test' which contains the table 'characters'.

 First, you create the database 'learning_test', and import the file 'database.sql' into the database 'learning_test'.

-## How to contribute
+# How to contribute

-If you have an idea, feel free to pull request. 😊
+If you have an idea, feel free to create a pull request. 😊